-How To Double Content Consumption With A Re-Engager Campaign
+How To Increase Content Consumption With A Re-Engager Campaign

 When everyone is bidding for the same ad space and fishing for opens in the same inboxes, getting the most marketing bang for your buck can be tricky.
 It’s crunch time, folks.

 To achieve this, I want to introduce you to a tactic that will garner more repeat engagement from the leads you’ve generated from any channel.
 Using this method, we were able to encourage our most engaged leads to come back to our content for an additional 183% more engagement.

 Whether for your paid or owned channels, this technique is like a buy-one-get-one for engagement.

 How we increased B2B content consumption and got 183% more engagement

 For our new eBook, The Website of the Future, we tried something new.
 We decided to split the eBook into more digestible chapter-based assets, rather than distributing it as one giant PDF.

 This presented us with a unique opportunity: any time someone engages with one of the chapters of our eBook, PathFactory’s content consumption and engagement data allows us to determine exactly who has read which parts and for how long.
 Because all of this data then passes over to marketing automation platforms, we could set up automated campaigns using this information.

 Our re-engager campaign identifies individuals that looked at a part of the eBook for at least a minute and then automatically sends them an email that dynamically recommends the next part of the eBook they haven’t engaged with yet.

 Using PathFactory, we’ve determined that on average the audience of our Website of the Future eBook spends 3 minutes and 52 seconds engaging with it.
 When our audience came back to the eBook from our re-engager email, they averaged an additional 7 minutes and 6 seconds of engagement.